techfolios/template-old/essays/final-project.md

 # Beyond the basics

-After implementing basic ideas, some ideas are to
+After implementing basic ideas, some ideas are to have a feature where users accept the invite or request to be invited to a team.
+And possibly make it possible to have multiple groups one user could be in.